ealush/vest/docs/enforce.md

 ### Arguments
 * `value`: `number | string` | A numeric value against which you want to check your enforced value.

-Strings are parsed using `Number()`, values which are non fully numeric always return false;
+Strings are parsed using `Number()`, values which are not fully numeric always return false;

 ### Usage